peterdemin/peterdemin.github.io/content/formatting-with-vim.md

 This one is longer, but still envocation is obvious.

+And finally pretty printing Python structures:

+    % !python -c 'import pprint, sys; pprint.pprint(eval(sys.stdin.read()))'

+The last one is so long, it deserves it's own nnoremap.

 Also I want to mention [janko-m/vim-test] which starts testing framework.

 I believe it is the simpliest extension interface among all editors I ever used.